mahendrabairagi/reInventWorkshop1/Sentiment_Analysis.md

 #### Recall Bucket:

 Recall the bucket name you created in the SageMaker lab, we'll be using it shortly.
-Please make sure the Access to your S3 bucket is **"Objects can be public"**.

 #### Create Inference lambda function: